treygrr/Simple-Apollo-Server-TS-Postgresql-Docker-Prisma/README.md

 # Running the Project
 1. Copy .env.example to .env
+   1. If you plan on using the containers to run the project use ```DATABASE_URL="postgresql://admin:passwordHere@postgres:5432/retaildb?schema=public"``` note: that @postgres is the domain within the container service that the node container will use to connect to the db from the node container.
+   1. If you plan on using tools running on your system for node use ```DATABASE_URL="postgresql://admin:passwordHere@0.0.0.0:5432/retaildb?schema=public"``` note: that @0.0.0.0:5432 is the domain that the database container is available on your host/local machine.
+You can set this up with /etc/hosts modifications and point ```0.0.0.0 postgres``` if you want.
+For sanity and covering bases please configure as needed.

 1. Configure .env environment variables as needed
 1. To start the project in docker
    -  ```docker compose up -d```